DrWongKC/drwongkc/README.md

 ~

 Supplementary note:
-- I left Accenture in June of 2025 for my career sabbatical and to focus on improving my technical expertise through performing LeetCode full-time.
+- I'm currently on a sabbatical, using this time to significantly deepen my technical expertise.
 - I affirm my HackerRank scores reflect my abilities and were achieved without resorting to any form of cheating or unethical practices.